rsmease/algo-datastructures-notes/interview_topics/ruby.md

 - Apache and Nginx allow for standard static web services
 - Puma is the new default server and allows for multithreading, which is useful for web apps
-- Unicorn is a mature web app server that has been adapted for Python, toos
+- Unicorn is a mature web app server that has been adapted for Python, too
     - Very good at spawning worker processes to serve requests
     - Monitors the workers to prevent memory and process issues
 - WEBrick is slower and less robust; it's the old default